P2GX/beacon-api/README.md

-# Beacon Skeleton
+# Beacon API

-A production-ready skeleton implementation of the [GA4GH Beacon v2 API](https://github.com/ga4gh-beacon/beacon-v2) using FastAPI.
+A production-ready implementation of the [GA4GH Beacon v2 API](https://github.com/ga4gh-beacon/beacon-v2) using FastAPI.
 This project provides a complete, idiomatic FastAPI structure with abstract service interfaces, making it easy to implement your own database backend.

 ## Features